-Excavation activities may expose buried concrete in contact with PCB-contaminated soils.
+Although not anticipated, excavation activities may expose buried concrete in contact with PCB-contaminated soils.
 Concrete that has been exposed to soils containing PCB concentrations above cleanup levels will be wipe-sampled; appropriate disposal methods for the concrete will be determined.
 Samples from the concrete will be collected at a rate of one sample per 250 square feet of exposed concrete.
-Field and sampling procedures will consist of the following as determined by Toxic Substances Control Act (TSCA) requirements and Title 40, Code of Federal Regulations, Part 761.125 (40 CFR 761.125):
+Field and sampling procedures will consist of the following as determined by TSCA requirements and Title 40, Code of Federal

+Regulations, Part 761.125 (40 CFR 761.125):